-Summer revolves around water—weekends at the beach, laps at the pool and sweat-drenched runs.
-But despite how much time we spend swimming and sweltering, many of us forget to drink our daily dose of H2O (aim for half your body weight in ounces of water, more if you’re working out intensely or in the heat.
+Summer revolves around water: weekends at the beach, laps at the pool, and sweat-drenched runs.
+But despite how much time we spend swimming and sweltering, many of us forget to drink our daily dose of H2O.
+Though recommendations vary, a general rule is to aim for half your body weight in ounces of water, more if you’re working out intensely or in the heat.

 If you think water is the absolute most boring thing on earth, make it a little more interesting with some fizz.
 Try plain or flavored seltzer water and muddle a few fresh berries or mint at the bottom of your glass for an extra kick.

 If all else fails, stick a straw in it.
 This is by far the easiest tip to follow.
 All you need is a straw and…that’s it!
+Thank to the convenience factor and the mechanics of straws, you tend to drink more liquid when using a straw.
 You’ll be amazed at how easily it goes down and how much more water you’ll drink just by switching up the way you sip.